DrXade/ML_Project_Insurance/Readme.txt

-Use the trained model to predict charges for the data in validation_dataset.csv Store the predictions as a new column in the validation dataset called predicted_charges, saving as a pandas DataFrame called validation_date.
-If needed, handle
+Use the trained model to predict charges for the data in validation_dataset.csv Store the predictions as a new column in the validation dataset called predicted_charges, saving as a pandas DataFrame called validation_data.
+If needed, handle andy negative values by replacing them with the min basic charge of 1000.